drdangr/obsidian_text_quality_analyse/README.md

 Installation
 ------------

-1. Copy the entire `text-quality-analyzer-plugin` folder into your vault’s `.obsidian/plugins` directory.
+1. Copy the entire `text‑quality‑analyzer` folder into your vault’s `.obsidian/plugins` directory.
 After installation the directory structure should look like this: